bibanon/bibanon/Moot's-Final-4chan-Q&A-Transcript.md

 ## 1 Hour

-Automatically generated YouTube transcripts (for the next 7 hours) can be read, and edited for import at [the Google Doc](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#).
+Automatically generated YouTube transcripts (for the next 7 hours) can be read, and fixed up for import at [the Google Doc](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#).
 Please help out.